mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed Internet (MAMI), and by the Swiss State Secretariat for Education, Research, and Innovation under contract no. 15.0268.
 This support does not imply endorsement.
+Thanks to Ted Hardie, Joe Hildebrand, Mark Nottingham, and the participants of the PLUS BoF at IETF 96 in Berlin for input leading to this design; and to Gorry Fairhurst for the detailed review.